Pahina0/Procrastaint/iosApp/iosApp/docs/monthTab.md

 	Will also Expand the range of the calender to go on through multiple years; being able to display more than only 12 months at a time

+Continue work on the top swipe bar.
+Add functionality to the left and right arrow buttons.
+Figure out how to link the indexing from the calendar for loop to the above H-stack which is currently out of scope.
+Also add center portion of month tabber.

 Before submit checklist: